gamelab/kiwi.js/README.md

 * WebGL now properly clears video memory when swapping states, preventing eventual instability.
 Garbage collection was optimised during State transitions.
 * Fixed bug where some Geom objects accidentally swapped x and y while doing geometry.
 Note: `Math.atan2` takes arguments in the order `y, x`.
 Yes, it's silly.
 Yes, you have to do it.
 * MasterClock now reports a correct delta, rather than always returning 0.1ms.
+* CocoonJS input now works properly.
+You are required to have no DOM elements in your HTML body for this to work.
+* Touch input now no longer reports two `onUp` events per touch.
+Issue may still persist on default Android browser.
+* Prevent switching a State while another State is loading.
 * Numerous small corrections to documentation: API reference is much more accurate.

 #### Deprecations and Removals
 * Examples have been moved to a new repo, reducing the size of Kiwi.js repo downloads.
 * Deprecated `willRender` flag on all objects.
 It now maps to `visible`, which serves the same purpose.
 * Deprecated `dirty` flag on Box and Camera objects.
 It didn't do anything and at worst was an unnecessary check.
+* Deprecated `removeFirstAlive`, `getFirstAlive`, and `getFirstDead` methods on Group objects.
+They still function, but are of extremely limited use.

 ## Release Notes for Previous Versions